PDDLStream: Integrating Symbolic Planners and Blackbox Samplers via Optimistic Adaptive Planning: Abstract

 \section{Abstract}

 Many planning applications involve complex relationships defined on high-dimensional, continuous variables.
-For example, robotic manipulation requires planning with kinematic, collision, and motion constraints involving robot configurations, object transforms, and robot trajectories.
+For example, robotic manipulation requires planning with kinematic, collision, visibility, and motion constraints involving robot configurations, object poses, and robot trajectories.
 These constraints typically require specialized procedures to sample satisfying values.
-We extend the STRIPS planning language to support a generic, declarative specification for these procedures while treating their implementation as blackboxes.
-We provide several domain-independent algorithms that reduce STRIPStream problems to a sequence of finite-domain STRIPS planning problems.
-Additionally, we describe cost-sensitive planning within this framework.
-Finally, we evaluate our algorithms on three robotic task and motion planning domains.
+We extend PDDL to support a generic, declarative specification for these procedures that treats their implementation as black boxes.
+We provide domain-independent algorithms that reduce PDDLStream problems to a sequence of finite PDDL problems.
+We also introduce an algorithm that dynamically balances exploring new candidate plans and exploiting existing ones.
+This enables the algorithm to greedily search the space of parameter bindings to more quickly solve tightly-constrained problems as well as locally optimize to produce low-cost solutions.
+We evaluate our algorithms on three simulated robotic planning domains as well as several real-world robotic tasks.